What happens when someone runs a Google search for your brand, industry, product, or service?

 With low barriers to entry and relatively few industry regulations, entrepreneurs who understood how the search engines worked started selling SEO service.
 And because Google was still relatively unsophisticated (compared to today), it was easy to manipulate the algorithms and get quick results for clients.

-In reality, most of these early SEO companies were simply gaming the system.
+In reality, most of these early digital marketing services were simply gaming the system.
 They didn’t really understand how search algorithms worked or the understanding of developing sound digital marketing strategies that would stand the test of time.
 They were simply in it for a quick win here and there.
 They used spammy practices and took advantage of low hanging fruit.
 (Which Google eventually caught on to and nixed and/or penalized.)

 If you want to find the best seo company, it’s almost impossible to know where to start.